dauwhe/why-books/EPUB-manifesto.md

 4. EPUBs are sold and displayed by someone else.
 Web sites don’t have intermediaries rewriting their content and generally changing their behavior randomly.

 5. All the major browser vendors participate in the web standards process.
 Most major EPUB reading systems do not participate in EPUB standards.

+6. EPUB is often not used directly, but converted into something else.
+What percentage of EPUBs created today are converted to Mobi formats by Amazon?

 But, acknowledging all those differences, what should we do?